swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 The `system` argument is necessary to initialize the actors synthesized `id` and `actorSystem` properties.
 Let us now discuss how this is done.

-The `actorSystem` property is the simpler one of the two, because we just need to store the passed in `system` into the local property.
+The `actorSystem` property is the simpler one of the two, because we just need to store the passed-in `system` into the local property.
 The compiler synthesizes code that does this in any designated initializer of distributed actors:

 ```swift
 distributed actor DA {